bio-hpc/sibila/README.md

 ### Scripts
 It is a directory that contains scripts for creating random datasets, running manual grid search and joining results into a single output file.

-It is recommended to use these scripts with the SIBILA singularity image "Tools / Singularity / sibila.simg".
+It is recommended to use these scripts with the SIBILA singularity image "Tools / Singularity / sibila.sif".
 For instance:

-singularity exec Tools/Singularity/sibila.simg python3 Scripts/ResultAnalyzer.py -d folder_containing_results -o myfile.xlsx
+singularity exec Tools/Singularity/sibila.sif python3 Scripts/ResultAnalyzer.py -d folder_containing_results -o myfile.xlsx